espocrm/documentation/docs/development/examples/dynamic-logic-multi-enum.md

 See [the dynamic handler documentation](../dynamic-handler.md).

 In this example we have two multi-enum fields `continents` and `countries`.
-We will make that depending on selected continents we will have different counties available as options.
+We will make the logic that depending on selected continents only countries of those continents will be available for selection.

 1\.
 Create (or open if exists) a file `custom/Espo/Custom/Resources/metadata/clientDefs/YourEntityType.json` (`YourEntityType` is the name of your entity type):